The Glory of a Blank Screen

 We see a picture of humanity’s vanity in the old covenant temple.
 A veil shrouded the Holiest of Holies.
 Beyond the veil was the glory of God, the Shekinah.
 For centuries God’s people gave countless sacrifices and offerings, but the veil remained.
 Josephus, the first-century historian, wrote of the veil at the entrance to the Holiest of Holies.
 It was seventy-five feet tall and about four inches thick.
 Every inch of it said God was unreachable and unknowable.
 Futility stared them in the face for generations, but they could not comprehend it.

-We too taste of futility, but sometimes we as blind to it as they were.
+We too taste of futility, but sometimes we are as blind to it as they were.
 We go to church countless times, sing countless hymns, give countless offerings, listen to countless sermons, but the glory remains elusive.
 Our walk with God is like a roller coaster ride filled with highs and lows as we think we move closer or farther from God.
 We trust the roller coaster is going somewhere, but maybe it is just a roller coaster!
 For some hope dies and we accept the God behind the veil, unknowable and separate.
 Others keep trying to achieve the impossible, striving to make heaven come down.

 Only Jesus, our High Priest, could accomplish the impossible.
 He entered the heavenly realm for us.
 It only through finding identity in Him and no longer in self that we become something new.
 The Spirit dwells in the Holy Place.
 The ego is left outside forever trying to get in.